Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

-Both proposals are based on distribution of scores.
-We emphasize that, as we do not have training data regarding the negative class, such proposals rely on one-class scorers (OCS).
+{ In this section we explain and provide theoretical grounding for our one-class quantification method, Passive-Aggressive Threshold (PAT), which we introduced with less detail in previous work \citep{denisOCQ2018}.
+The main difference from PUPE techniques is that PAT is based on distribution of scores as a proxy to the distribution of multidimensional data.} We emphasize that, as we do not have training data regarding the negative class, we rely on one-class scorers (OCS).
 An OCS is a model learned with only positive observations, which outputs, for a previously unseen observation, a numerical value that correlates with the probability of said observation belonging to the positive class.
 Examples of suitable OCS are One-class SVM \citep{khan2009survey}, Local Outlier Factor \citep{noumir2012simple}, and Isolation Forests \citep{breunig2000lof,liu2008isolation}.
 In our proposal, we also use the Mahalanobis Distance \citep{mahalanobis1936generalized} as a simple OCS.
 In this case, the score is the Mahalanobis distance between each observation and the positive data.
 In all aforementioned algorithms, the score must be either inverted or multiplied by minus one, since they originally are negatively correlated with the probability of belonging to the positive class.